top of page

 How does a BMT work?

 There are several steps in the blood or marrow transplant process.
-Watch these videos to learn how transplant can cure SCD and other diseases.
+Visit the Resources page to learn vital information about the transplant process and download helpful handouts.

 Who can get a transplant?